-This course is the beginning of the student's journey to a successful internship by discussing the ability to apply the skills learned in the classroom and in the lab in the internship.
-This course also introduces the student to the basics of patient care which includes Medical Asepsis and Infection Control, preparing a patient for examination, acquiring vital signs (adult, child, infant) and assisting the physician with patient exams.
+This course is the beginning of the student’s journey to a successful externship by discussing the ability to apply the skill learned in the classroom and in the lab in the externship.
+This course also introduces the student to the basics of patient care which includes Medical Asepsis and Infection Control, preparing a patient for examination, acquiring vital signs (adult, child, infant), and assisting the physician with patient exams.

 MOA 121 Principles of Pharmacology (3)